kkysen/systems-hw-shell/README.md

   ordering correctly, but basic correct ordering is handled correctly, and simple incorrect ordering causes the shell to say there is a syntax error.

+* Handles most quoting,
+  i.e. you can put characters like `|` inside quotes and they won't be interpreted as a pipe.

 * Multiple commands can be separated by `;`s.